Beginner's Guide to Spa & Hot Tub Care

-If you've read the Secret to Hot Tub Chemistry post, you already know the secret of hot tub care and cleaner water.
-In short, you need to test the water.
+The secret of hot tub care and cleaner water is to test the water!
 Use these results and make small adjustments to pH, alkalinity, calcium hardness and sanitizer levels regularly.
-This means testing the spa water 2-4 times per week and adjusting levels as needed to keep the water balanced within the proper ranges:
+This means testing the spa water 2–4 times per week and adjusting levels as needed to keep the water balanced within the proper ranges:

 - Chlorine: 1.0–3.0 ppm

 - pH: 7.4–7.6